james-garner-canonical/charmlibs-pathops/_docs/how-to/python-package.md

 All this means is that your actual package is nested under an empty directory named `charmlibs`.
 Your file structure would look like `src/charmlibs/$libname/__init__.py`.
 There is no need to install the actual package named `charmlibs`.
-This exists on PyPI solely to reserve the package name as a namespace for charm libraries, and to aid charm library discoverability.
+It exists on PyPI solely to reserve the package name as a namespace for charm libraries, and to aid charm library discoverability.

 If you have a dedicated repository for the charmlib, we recommend naming it `charmlibs-$libname` as well.
-For repositories containing several libraries, consider `$teamname-charmlibs`, with the individual packages should still follow the naming and namespace recommendations.
+For repositories containing several libraries, consider `$teamname-charmlibs`, with the individual packages following the naming and namespace recommendations.
-These recommendations do not apply to other repository organisation schemes.
+These naming  recommendations do not apply to other repository organisation schemes, but we still recomend the `charmlibs` namespace if your library is intended for public use.

 We don’t recommend using the `ops` or `charm` namespace for your charm libraries distributed as Python packages.
 It will be easier for charmers to follow your code if the `ops` namespace is reserved for the `ops` package.